fieldtrip/website/example/reproducescript_group.md

 {% include image src="/assets/img/example/reproducescript/filedir_example2_reproducescript.jpg" width="435" %}

 We devoted a specific folder to the reproducescript content of each subject, and one for the group analysis.
 Thus, upon execution of the master script in `analyze.m`, folders are created for each of the subjects, and for the group analysis.
 These all contain the intermediate data, a standardized script, and a `hashes.mat` file for the bookkeeping.
 The reproducescript standardized scripts for the single-subject analysis and group analysis can be found below.
-Note that these are quite lenghty, but they unambiguously list all analysis steps.
+Note that these are quite lengthy, but they unambiguously list all analysis steps.

 #### Single subject reproduced analysis